DarkSilverKnight/vicharak-launch-page/launch page .md

 **USB-C to USB-A Cable:-** A USB-C to USB-A cable is required to connect the Vicharak's Vaaman SBC to the host computer.
 The cable is not included in the Vicharak Vaaman board kit.
 You can purchase any USB-C-to-USB-A cable from anywhere.
 We recommend the Basics USB-C to USB-A Male cable.

+**FPGA Programmer module:-** This module supports USB to JTAG or SPI interface and is utilized for configuring the FPGA form through onboard header pins.

 ## Legend
 Insert the legend image